 Are you suffering from Pain after Tooth Extraction?It could be because of a Dry Socket!

-Dry socket (alveolar osteitis) is a painful condition that occasionally happens after a tooth extraction.
+Dry socket (alveolar osteitis) is a painful condition that occasionally happens after a Tooth Extraction or a Wisdom tooth removal.
 It can be healed or recovered with help of Home Remedies for Dry Socket.
 It happens because the blood clot at the site of the extraction fails to develop, or it displaces or dissolves before the socket has completely healed or recovered.
 The blood clot works as a protective layer over the bone and nerve endings in the tooth socket stimulating the growth of new bone and soft tissues.

 Dry socket is the most common complication following tooth extractions, such as the removal of third molars (wisdom teeth).